 Continuing the work, the author of the present paper \cite{C1} investigated the situation for \textbf{partially greedy} (PG) bases (also introduced by Dilworth et al. for Schauder bases \cite{DKKT} and by Berasategui et al. for general bases \cite{BBL}), which are defined to satisfy the condition: there exists a constant $\mathbf C\geqslant 1$ such that

-According to \cite[Theorem 1.5]{C1}, if we enlarge the size of greedy sums from $m$ to $\lceil\lambda m\rceil$ in \eqref{e11}, we obtain strictly weaker greedy-type bases.
+Since their introduction in \cite{DKKT}, partially greedy bases have been studied extensively in \cite{BBL, BBC1, C1, C2, DK, DKO, K}.
+According to \cite[Theorem 1.8]{C1}, if we enlarge the size of greedy sums from $m$ to $\lceil\lambda m\rceil$ in \eqref{e11}, we obtain strictly weaker greedy-type bases.
 Therefore, similar to Dilworth et al.'s result, enlarging greedy sums in the PG property strictly weakens the property.

 To complete the picture, let us consider \textbf{reverse partially greedy} (RPG) bases introduced by Dilworth and Khurana \cite{DK}.
 The original definition of RPG \cite{DK} is relatively more technical: first, given two sets $A, B\subset\mathbb{N}$, we write $A > B$ if for all $a\in A$ and $b\in B$, we have $a > b$.
 Respective definitions hold for other inequalities $<, \geqslant$, and $\leqslant$.
 Also, it holds vacuously that $\emptyset > A$ and $\emptyset < A$ for all sets $A$.
 A basis is RPG if there exists a constant $\mathbf C\geqslant 1$ such that